Thomas Frühwirth

 Thomas Frühwirth (born 12 August 1981) is an Austrian Para-cyclist who represented Austria at the Paralympic Games.

 Early life

 Thomas Frühwirth was born on a farm in southeast Styria, Austria.
 He has three brothers.
 At the age of 15 he started Enduro sports.
 He completed an apprenticeship as a car mechanic and car electrician, worked in development at Steyr Daimler Puch and later at the motorcycle manufacturer KTM AG.
 In 2004 he had a motorcycle accident while on vacation in Poland.
 The result was incomplete paraplegia.

 Career

 Frühwirth represented Austria in the men's road time trial H4 and road race H4 events at the 2016 Summer Paralympics and won a silver medal in time trial.
 He again represented Austria in the men's road time trial H4 and road race H4 events at the 2020 Summer Paralympics and won two silver medals.

 Thomas Frühwirth owns the course record in the division Handcycling at the Ironman Hawaii in 8h 15' 39" (Ironman World Championship 2022).

+In September 2026, he competed at the 2026 World Triathlon Para Championships and won a gold medal despite suffering a punctured tire on his racing chair just after the first corner of the run.